This is a post for all the kids who stick their tongue in places they shouldn't, and the parents who tell them not to.

 Not so much, actually.
 His tongue swelled, and he couldn't get it out.
 Neither could anybody at the school.
 The bottle wouldn't budge even after the EMTs arrived and drilled holes in it to break the vacuum.

 So, it was off to the hospital for the lad.
 The ER docs took a look and quickly paged the otolaryngology resident on call, Dr. Chad Whited.

-After the kid got plenty of pain medicine, the team cut off the bottom of the bottle with a saw usually used to remove casts.
-Then, with the tongue exposed, they tried "gentle traction, lubricant, a malleable retractor and a popsicle stick" to loosen it, according to a report about the case in the latest issue of the Archives of Otolaryngology--Head & Neck Surgery.
+After the kid got plenty of pain medicine, the team cut off the bottom of the bottle with a saw used to remove casts.
+Then, with the tongue exposed, they tried "gentle traction, lubricant, a malleable retractor and a popsicle stick" to loosen it, according to a report about the case in the latest issue of the Archives of Otolaryngology — Head & Neck Surgery.
 No dice.

 Time to cut through the top of the bottle, they decided.
-After gently snaking a thin metal ribbon between the rim of the bottle and the boy's tongue for protection, they used some disinfected tin snips from the hospital's engineering department to slice through the rim.
+After gently snaking a thin metal ribbon between the rim of the bottle and the boy's tongue for protection, they used some disinfected tinsnips from the hospital's engineering department to slice through.

 After the doctors got started, it took them about 10 minutes to cut the bottle free.
 "The patient was really sore but very relieved, as was his mother," Whited tells Shots.

-Attending physician Dr. Walter T. Lee, a co-author on the paper describing the case, says he's never seen or heard of anything quite like it in his dozen years of practice.
-But there are reports in the medical literature of kids' tongues getting caught in glass bottles, cans and balloons.
+Attending physician Dr. Walter T. Lee, a co-author of the paper describing the case, says he's never seen or heard of anything quite like it in his dozen years of practice.
+But there are reports in the medical literature of people's tongues getting caught in glass bottles, cans and balloons.